MarArcher/ACA2024-Example/README.md

 # ACA2024-Example

-An Example for Academic Writing, Norms, and Ethics
+An Example for Academic Writing, Norms, and Ethics by Liang Huanxiong.